rocketacademy/marketing-website/src/pages/about/index.md

   image:
     alt: photo of kai
     image: /img/about-page/kai-about-page.jpg
-  quote:
-    text: >
+  quote: >
     “Teaching has been incredibly rewarding because of the professional and social impact on students.
 I look forward to helping more students achieve their potential, and seeing our graduates reach greater heights.”
-    name: Kai Yuan Neo
+  name: KAI YUAN NEO
   position: Former Facebook engineer
 companies:
   heading: Rocket Academy in technology & business press media
   icons: